Political groups of the European Parliament: Proportion of female MEPs

-G/EFA, PES and ALDE were the most balanced groups in terms of gender, with IND/DEM being the most unbalanced.
+G/EFA, PES, and ALDE were the most balanced groups in terms of gender, with IND/DEM being the most unbalanced.

 Party relations

-The Parliament does not form a government in the traditional sense and its politics have developed over consensual rather than adversarial lines as a form of consociationalism.
+The European Parliament does not form a government in the traditional sense and its politics have developed over consensual rather than adversarial lines as a form of consociationalism.
 No single group has ever held a majority in Parliament.
 Historically, the two largest parliamentary formations have been the EPP Group and the PES Group, which are affiliated to their respective European political parties, the European People's Party (EPP) and the Party of European Socialists (PES).
-These two groups have dominated the Parliament for much of its life, continuously holding between 50 and 70 per cent of the seats together.
+These two groups have dominated the Parliament for much of its life, continuously holding between 50 and 70 percent of the seats together.
 The PES were the largest single party grouping up to 1999, when they were overtaken by the centre-right EPP.

-In 1987 the Single European Act came into force and, under the new cooperation procedure, the Parliament needed to obtain large majorities to make the most impact.
+In 1987, the Single European Act came into force and under the new cooperation procedure the European Parliament needed to obtain large majorities to make the most impact.
 So the EPP and PES came to an agreement to cooperate in the Parliament.
-This agreement became known as the "grand coalition" and, aside from a break in the fifth Parliament, it has dominated the Parliament for much of its life, regardless of necessity.
-The grand coalition is visible in the agreement between the two Groups to divide the five-year term of the President of the European Parliament equally between them, with an EPP president for half the term and a PES president for the other half, regardless of the actual election result.
+This agreement became known as the grand coalition.
+Aside from a break in the fifth Parliament, it has dominated the Parliament for much of its life, regardless of necessity.
+The grand coalition is visible in the agreement between the two groups to divide the five-year term of the President of the European Parliament equally between them, with an EPP president for half the term and a PES president for the other half, regardless of the actual election result.

 Group cooperation

-Table 3 of 21 August 2008 version of working paper by Hix and Noury gave figures for the level of cooperation between each group (how many times they vote with a group, and how many times they vote against) for the Fifth and Sixth Parliaments.
-The results are given in the tables below, where 0% = never votes with, 100% = always votes with.
+Table 3 of 21 August 2008 version of working paper by Hix and Noury gave figures for the level of cooperation between each group (how many times they vote with a group, and how many times they vote against) for the Fifth and Sixth Parliaments, where 0% = never votes with, 100% = always votes with.